masonelmore/esi/docs/ContactsApi.md

 > []GetCharactersCharacterIdContacts200Ok GetCharactersCharacterIdContacts(ctx, characterId, optional)
 Get contacts

-Return contacts of a character  --- Alternate route: `/dev/characters/{character_id}/contacts/`  Alternate route: `/v2/characters/{character_id}/contacts/`  --- This route is cached for up to 300 seconds
+Return contacts of a character  ---  This route is cached for up to 300 seconds

 ### Required Parameters